Deltares/fews-ssd-requests/README.md

 * ```datesFromPeriod(period: string)```
   - parses a period string (as supplied by a 'getAction' SSD request) and returns a list of ```Date``` objects
+* ```addLeftClickAction (svg: SVGElement, clickCallback: Function)
+  - Add left click action to all SVG elements in the FEWS namespace